Difficulty

 • PVNA

 Coffee Cake is a pollination-variant non-astringent cultivar (PVNA), so its flavor greatly benefits from pollination and may lose its astringency in a firmer state.
-In fact, there is clearly a preference for pollinated PVNA persimmons when compared to the other Asian varieties, at least to those who do not mind the seeds.
-Some of the better American persimmons are often implied to be a notch above anything that is Asian though, but their flavor can be a little too overwhelming for some.
+In fact, there is clearly a preference for pollinated PVNA persimmons when compared to other Asian varieties, at least when it comes to those who do not mind the seeds.
+Some of the better American persimmons are often implied to be a notch above anything that is Asian though, but their flavor can be overwhelming for some.

 Early Fuyu